A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

-Table \ref{tab:mal-res-nonintr} and Table \ref{tab:mal-res-intr} show the results of system calls perturbed with different types of malware using non-intrusive and intrusive strategies.
-The impact of intrusive and non-intrusive strategies are similar.
-Generally, threshold 50\% caused higher percentage of perturbations than threshold 10\% and per-system call threshold, especially with connection-related system calls (50\% increase).
-A per-system call threshold caused higher percentage of perturbations than static threshold 10\%, because a per-system call threshold changed from $t_d$ to $t_{max}$ while static threshold 10\% remained constant at $t_d$.
-For all types of system calls invoked, flooders had the highest percentage perturbed and worms had the lowest percentage perturbed, with both static and per-system call threshold.
-Based on previous work, this can be explained by the fact that flooders invoked most system calls in the interference set, while worms invoked least.
-For the connection-related system calls perturbed, spyware had the lowest percentage with both static and per-system call interference threshold.
-With a per-system call threshold, spyware had 0\% perturbed.
-From our observation, spyware usually invoked small number of network-related system calls with a big buffer of the contents they spied.
-Moreover, most of the packets were transmitted after {\tt sys\_dup()} system call, therefore a per-system call threshold with $t_{max}$ perturbing {\tt sys\_dup()} prevented further connection perturbations.
-For buffer-related system calls, spyware and Trojan received very small percentage of perturbations, indicating the effectiveness of a per-system call threshold in perturbing spyware and Trojan in an early stage before letting them send and receive more buffers.
+Table \ref{tab:mal-res-nonintr} and Table \ref{tab:mal-res-intr} show the results of system calls perturbed for different types of malware using non-intrusive and intrusive strategies.
+The impact of intrusive and non-intrusive strategies is similar.
+Generally, threshold 50\% caused higher percentage of perturbations than a static threshold of 10\% and dynamic threshold, especially with connection-related system calls (50\% increase in the percentage of perturbations).
+The dynamic threshold caused higher percentage of perturbations than static threshold $t_d=10\%$, because a dynamic threshold could vary from $t_d=10\%$ to $t_{max}=95\%$.
+For all types of system calls invoked, flooders had the highest percentage of perturbations and worms had the lowest percentage of perturbations, with both static and dynamic threshold.
+Based on previous work \cite{sun2017dose}, this can be explained by flooders invoking a large number of system calls in the perturbation set, while worms invoking a smaller number.
+For network-related system calls, spyware had the lowest percentage of perturbation with both static and dynamic perturbation thresholds.
+With a dynamic threshold, spyware had 0\% of its network-related system calls perturbed.
+This can be explained that network-related system calls are usually invoked after {\tt sys\_dup(0)} system call, which was perturbed with threshold $t_{max}=95\%$.
+In other words, network-related system calls can hardly be invoked before spyware crashes.
+Similarly, for buffer-related system calls, spyware also experienced a very small number of perturbations, indicating a crash after {\tt sys\_dup(0)} system call.